deadlyvipers/dojo_rules/introduction.md

 Hello, this is Dave.
-I really love learning Git.
+I really love learning Git and CSS.